A Clash of Kings

-In the pass, Snow and Halfhand discover much wildling activity in the mountains.
-However, they are cornered and Halfhand commands Snow to infiltrate the wildlings by pretending to betray the Watch.
-In order to convince the wildlings, Snow is forced to kill Halfhand.
-A wildling girl named Ygritte, agrees to speak on Jon's behalf to Mance Rayder, who is advancing on the Wall with an army in the tens of thousands.
+In the pass, Jon and Qhorin discover much wildling activity in the mountains.
+However, they are cornered and Qhorin commands Jon to infiltrate the wildlings by pretending to betray the Watch.
+In order to convince the wildlings, Jon is forced to kill the Halfhand.
+A wildling girl named Ygritte agrees to speak on Jon's behalf to Mance Rayder, who is advancing on the Wall with an army in the tens of thousands.

 In the East

 Despite her three infant dragons, Daenerys Targaryen's followers have been much reduced.
 The vast Dothraki army formerly commanded by her husband, Khal Drogo, has broken into individual factions and she is left with only her bloodriders, Ser Jorah Mormont, and a hundred or so others.
 Nevertheless, they proclaim her the 'Mother-of-Dragons' and 'the Unburnt' and swear to follow her.